ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## A) Password bypass with power analysis
 In this task you will break in to secure device by analysis of the power traces of device when it processes your login attempts.

-Target program on victim device is simple.
-It prints initial information, waits for user to input login password and check if it is right.
+Program to be hacked is simple: It prints initial information, waits for user to input login password and check if it is right.
 If it is, program prints welcome text and lights up green led.
 If not, program reports failure and red led turns on.

-Target program compares inputted password against correct password character by character and ends comparing if wrong character is encountered.
+Program compares inputted password against correct password character by character and ends comparing if wrong character is encountered.
 This kind of process is obviously vulnerable against timing attacks.
 In this program, timing attack is countered by adding random wait time after failed password input.

 Catch here is that login system is still vulnerable to power analysis, which will be utilized here.
 With power analysis, we can see every character being processed and therefore we can determine when program hits the wrong character.

-Feel free to read source code of program before building it as supplementary information.

 This task is completed by completing tutorial *PA_SPA_1-Timing_Analysis_with_Power_for_Password_Bypass.ipynb* and succeeding in the breaking full password with simple power analysis.
-Notice: You do not have to do part 1.8 of the same tutorial considering SAD approach to this task.
+You do not have to do part 1.8 of the same tutorial considering SAD approach to this task.

 Scripts for making password bypass attack are provided in tutorial, but values in them are not correct for your device, and you have to solve those yourself to make your attack working.